BGAK701/minter-contract/README.md

 7. Once your tests are ready, run them by running in the root repo dir `npm run test`

-8. Edit your token metadata (like name and ticker) in `jettonParams` in `build/jetton-minter.deploy.ts`
+8. Edit your token metadata (like name and ticker) in `BGAKParams` in `build/BGAK-minter.deploy.ts`

 9. Prepare at least 0.25 TON for deployment fees.

 10. To deploy the token, run in the root repo dir `npm run deploy` and follow the on-screen instructions.

 &nbsp;
-## Jetton metadata field best practices
+## BGAK metadata field best practices

-* **Jetton Name** - For example: `Bitcoin Cash`<br>Usually 1-3 words, unabbreviated project name with spaces with each word capitalized.
+* **BGAK Name** - For example: `Bitcoin Cash`<br>Usually 1-3 words, unabbreviated project name with spaces with each word capitalized.
 Our running example will be the [bitcoincash.org](https://bitcoincash.org) project which is a fork of the Bitcoin token.

-* **Jetton Symbol** - For example: `BCH`<br>Usually 3-5 uppercase characters, the currency symbol for the token.
+* **BGAK Symbol** - For example: `BCH`<br>Usually 3-5 uppercase characters, the currency symbol for the token.
 This would usually appear next to the amount when the token balance is [displayed](https://img.gadgethacks.com/img/12/13/63649303499825/0/bitcoin-cash-is-now-available-coinbase.w1456.jpg).
 This would also appear in exchanges where the token is listed as the [ticker](https://www.coingecko.com/en/coins/bitcoin-cash).

 * **Decimals** - For example: `9`<br>The decimal precision of your token (9 is TON default).
 Blockchains store floating point numbers (like 1.2345) as integers with a given precision.
 Under 9 decimals precision the balance 1.2345 BCH will be encoded as 1234500000 and the smallest balance possible to encode is 0.000000001 BCH which is encoded as 1.
 The balance 1 BCH is encoded as 1000000000.